-has many steps, and it's complicated: from the initial notification, all the way to the removal order.
-If you're in the removal process now, or might be subject to the process in the future, you should know some things about how the removal process works.
+If you're in the removal process now, or might be subject to the process in the future, you should know some things about how it works.

 How the Deportation and Removal Process Starts

-Usually, the removal process begins with the Department of Homeland Security (DHS) issuing you a Notice to Appear (NTA).
-This document states your name and the country in which you were born, orders you to appear before an Immigration Judge (IJ), and gives you other information, such as:
+The removal process normally begins with the DHS issuing the non-citizen a Notice to Appear (NTA).
+This document states your name and the country in which you were born, orders you to appear before an Immigration Judge (IJ) on a certain date, and gives you other information, such as:

-- Your right to have an attorney, who you'll have to hire and pay for
+- your right to have an attorney, whom you'll have to choose, hire, and pay for, and

-There are several types of relief from removal that'll allow you to stay in the US Some of the most common are:
+There are several types of relief from removal that may allow you to stay in the United States.
+Some of the most commonly used are:

 Cancellation of Removal

-If you're an LPR, you're eligible if you have, at the time of receiving the NTA:
+If you're an LPR, you're eligible for cancellation if you have, at the time of receiving the NTA:

 - lived in the U.S. for seven years straight (not counting any short trips), after being admitted to the U.S.

-- Been an LPR for at least 5 years
+- been an LPR for at least five years

-- You've been in the US continuously for at least 10 years
+- been in the U.S. continuously for at least ten years

-- During that 10-year period, you were not served with an NTA and/or you didn't commit certain crimes
+- not, during that ten-year period, been served with an NTA, and didn't commit certain crimes

-- You show that your removal would result in exceptional and extremely unusual hardship to your spouse, parent or child, and that the spouse, parent and/or child is either a US citizen or a LPR
+- evidence that your removal would result in exceptional and extremely unusual hardship to your spouse, parent, or child, and that the spouse, parent, and/or child is either a U.S. citizen or an LPR.

 Adjustment of Status

-You aren't eligible for adjustment of status in certain circumstances, including:
+You aren't eligible for adjustment of status if:

-- You failed to appear at the removal proceedings after being served with a NTA
+- you have failed to appear at previous removal proceedings after being served with a NTA

-- You entered the US illegally, that is, you were not interviewed by an immigration officer at the time you crossed the border or arrived at a port of entry, or
+- you entered the U.S. illegally, that is, were not interviewed by an immigration officer at the time you crossed the border or arrived at a port of entry, or

-- You violated the restrictions on your temporary visa, like staying in the US beyond the expiration date of your visa status
+- you violated the restrictions on your temporary visa, like staying in the U.S. beyond the expiration date of your status.

-Asylum can be granted to an alien who qualifies as a refugee.
-Generally, you have to show an inability to return to your native country because of past persecution or a well-founded fear of future persecution (such as torture, injury, death, or other severe mistreatment or discrimination).
-This persecution must be based upon your race, religion, nationality, membership in a particular social group or political opinion.
+Asylum can be granted to an alien who meets the criteria for being considered a refugee.
+You have to show a fear of returning to your native country because of your past experience of persecution or a well-founded fear of future persecution (such as torture, injury, death, or other severe mistreatment or discrimination).
+This persecution must be based upon your race, religion, nationality, membership in a particular social group, or political opinion.
 The persecution can come from the government of your country or from groups the government cannot control.

-Other types of relief might be available tif you've been ordered to be deported.
-It's critical that you examined the INA completely, or seek the advice of an experienced immigration law attorney so that you know all of your options.
+Other types of relief might be available if you've been placed in deportation proceedings.
+Seek the advice of an experienced immigration law attorney so that you know all of your options.

 Questions for Your Attorney

-- I moved from California to Colorado, but I just received a NTA that orders me to appear at immigration court in California.
+- I moved from California to Colorado, but I just received a NTA ordering me to appear at immigration court in California.
 Do I really have to travel to California?

-- I entered the US 16 months ago under a temporary visa.
+- I entered the U.S. 16 months ago under a temporary visa.
 I didn't apply for asylum at that time because I fully intended to return home.
-But, since that time, the government has changed and it's no longer safe there for me and my family.
+But, since that time, the government of my home country has changed and it's no longer safe there for me and my family.
 Can I apply for asylum now?

 - How long will the deportation hearing take?